amfrear/cst350/Milestone_1/MinesweeperMVC/README_Milestone_1.md

 *This screenshot shows the "Start Game" page.
 It is only accessible to users who are logged in.
 Here, the user can proceed to play Minesweeper after logging in.*

 ### Summary of Key Concepts

-In Milestone 1, we built the foundational components of the MinesweeperMVC application using ASP.NET Core MVC.
-Key concepts demonstrated include:
-- **Registration and Login Functionality:** Implemented a user registration form with input validation and a login system using ASP.NET Identity.
-- **Session Management:** Managed user sessions with ASP.NET Core, allowing restricted access to certain pages, such as the "Start Game" page.
-- **MVC Architecture:** The application followed the MVC (Model-View-Controller) architecture, allowing separation of concerns between data, user interface, and application logic.
+In Milestone 1, I built the foundational components of the MinesweeperMVC application using ASP.NET Core MVC.
+I implemented user registration and login functionality, including input validation, using ASP.NET Identity.
+Additionally, I managed user sessions with ASP.NET Core to allow restricted access to specific pages, such as the "Start Game" page.
+The application was designed using the MVC (Model-View-Controller) architecture, which helped separate data, user interface, and application logic.

-- **Routing and Navigation:** Extended the navigation bar to include "Register," "Login," "Logout," and "Start Game" links, providing easy navigation between the core features.
-- **View Rendering and Data Transfer:** Used ViewData to pass information between controllers and views, ensuring that user actions and page transitions provided a smooth experience.
+To enhance usability, I extended the navigation bar to include links for "Register," "Login," "Logout," and "Start Game," providing easy access to core features.
+I also used ViewData to transfer information between controllers and views, making user interactions and page transitions smooth.

-This milestone emphasized user management and authentication features, setting the stage for the core Minesweeper gameplay features in the following milestones.
+This milestone focused on building user management and authentication features, setting up the foundation for implementing the core Minesweeper gameplay features in subsequent milestones.